bau227/mri-dl-practice/README.md

 Matching between dicom and contour slices requires several non-robust design decisions, including specific regex pattern matching of the particular file naming convention for contour files.
 Data robustness could be improved by implementing a database to host the set of images for a more robust file search approach.

+# Note

+Full data is not uploaded for storage limit issues.
+Code assumes identical file structure to given data file system.